Kovanice: Etymology

 The name is derived from the personal name Kovan, meaning "the village of Kovan's people".

 Geography

 Kovanice is located about 3 km southeast of Nymburk and 39 km east of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.
 The municipality is situated on the left bank of the Elbe River.

 History

 The first written mention of Kovanice is from 1266.
 The owners of the village often changed and included various less important noblemen.

 Chvalovice was first mentioned in 1390.
 In 1443, when the village was part of the Poděbrady estate, the village was fiefed to a noble family, which began to be called Chvalovský of Ledce.
 From 1492, they owned Chvalovice.
 From 1548 until 1582, when the last male member of the Chvalovský family died, they also ruled Kovanice.
 In 1582, Chvalovice was again annexed to the Poděbrady estate.

 Transport

-The I/38 road (the section from Nymburk to Kutná Hora) passes through the eastern part of the municipality.
+The I/38 road (the section from Nymburk to Kutná Hora) runs through the eastern part of the municipality.